ShinyKiwis/notes/web/js-journey/theory/06-principles/principles.md

 What happen at final line, `return result` ?
 It does 3 things:
-- Evaluate the return expression, if a variable try to get it value from the memory (Local->Global)
+- Evaluate the return expression, if a variable try to get its value from the memory (Local->Global)
 - Stop the execution of the function
 -  Execution resumes at where the function was called (*)